kig/raspivid_mjpeg_server/README.md

 raspivid -ISO 0 -t 0 -n -o - -w 640 -h 480 -fps 90 -b 25000000 -cd MJPEG | raspivid_mjpeg_streamer
 ```

+# Pipeline latency handwaving

-# It's laggy!?
-(My network latency is 0.2 ms, the camera shutter is 8 ms, my screen refresh is 4 ms, how does that add up to 60 ms?)
+Q: My network latency is 0.2 ms, the camera shutter is 8 ms, my screen refresh is 4 ms, how does that add up to 60 ms?

-The timestamp-to-screenshot pipeline is roughly:
+A: The timestamp-to-screenshot pipeline is roughly:

 1. <b>Update application picture (< 1 screen frame, depends on application)</b>
     1. The clock program gets the current time.